svanas/web3modal.pas/README.md

-# web3modal.pas
+# WalletConnect.pas

 Connects 500+ crypto wallet providers to your Delphi-made web app in seconds.

-web3modal.pas is built upon the following tech stack:
+WalletConnect.pas is built upon the following tech stack:
 1. [Embarcadero Delphi](https://www.embarcadero.com/products/delphi), an IDE and programming language.
 1. [TMS Web Core](https://www.tmssoftware.com/site/tmswebcore.asp), a framework for creating modern web applications in Delphi.
 1. [web3.pas](https://github.com/svanas/web3.pas), a SDK for creating decentralized web apps with TMS Web Core in Delphi.

-Under the hood, web3modal.pas is powered by [Reown's AppKit](https://reown.com/appkit), a JavaScript toolkit to build a unified UX for decentralized web apps.
+Under the hood, WalletConnect.pas is powered by [Reown's AppKit](https://reown.com/appkit), a JavaScript toolkit to build a unified UX for decentralized web apps.
 You can see Reown's AppKit in action [here](https://demo.reown.com).

 Before you proceed with the below steps, please make sure you have at least [Delphi Community Edition](https://www.embarcadero.com/products/delphi/starter) and [TMS Web Core](https://www.tmssoftware.com/site/tmswebcore.asp#downloads).
 We will guide you through the rest you need, including installation of a crypto wallet into your web browser.

 ## Installation

-1. Clone this repo to a directory of your choosing, for example `C:\Projects\web3modal.pas`
+1. Clone this repo to a directory of your choosing, for example `C:\Projects\WalletConnect.pas`
 1. Launch Delphi and start a new TMS Web Core project via _File > New > Other > TMS Web > TMS Web Application_
 1. Save your application to a directory of your choosing
-1. Click on: _Project > Add to Project_ and add [dist/web3modal.js](https://github.com/svanas/web3modal.pas/blob/main/dist/web3modal.js) to your project
+1. Click on: _Project > Add to Project_ and add [dist/WalletConnect.js](https://github.com/svanas/WalletConnect.pas/blob/main/dist/WalletConnect.js) to your project
-1. Click on: _Project > Add to Project_ and add [web3modal.pas](https://github.com/svanas/web3modal.pas/blob/main/web3modal.pas) (the unit, not the directory) to your project
+1. Click on: _Project > Add to Project_ and add [WalletConnect.pas](https://github.com/svanas/WalletConnect.pas/blob/main/WalletConnect.pas) (the unit, not the directory) to your project
 1. Run your application (F9)
 1. Navigate to https://metamask.io/
 1. Click on: Get MetaMask